Uganda's largest protected area, the 3,893km2 Murchison Falls National Park contains some of Uganda’s most beautiful landscapes.

-The park is bisected by the Nile River, which at the falls, contracts to a mere 6 metres.
-The result is waterfalls of astonishing power and one of Uganda’s most spectacular sights.
+The park is bisected by the Nile River, which at the Falls, contracts to a mere 6 metres.
+The result is waterfalls of astonishing power which create one of Uganda’s most spectacular spectacles.

-The park is an important sanctuary for plains game including hartebeest, Uganda kob, and buffalo, and 20 predator species including lion and spotted hyena.
-The park’s forests support black-and-white colobus, chimpanzees and olive baboons.
-Over 450 confirmed bird species include specials such the beautiful Ross’s turaco and brown twinspot.
+The park's savannah is an important sanctuary for plains game including hartebeest, Uganda kob, and African buffalo, and 20 predator species including Lion and Spotted hyena.
+In total, 76 mammal species have been recorded in the park, including 4 of the Big 5.

 At the Karuma Falls in the eastern part of the park, the Nile cascades over 23 kilometres of rapids.
 This spectacular site has some of the most exhilarating white water in Africa.